Key Takeaways

 Understanding the Basics

-LASIK, or Laser-Assisted In Situ Keratomileusis, has been a transformative procedure for individuals seeking freedom from glasses and contact lenses.
-It involves reshaping the cornea—the transparent front part of the eye—to improve how light is focused on the retina.
+LASIK, or Laser-Assisted In Situ Keratomileusis, has been a popular procedure for people looking for freedom from glasses and contact lenses.
+It works by reshaping the cornea, the transparent front part of the eye, to correct how light is focused on the retina.
 Traditional LASIK has been incredibly successful, but Wavefront-guided LASIK takes it to a whole new level.

 What is Wavefront-guided LASIK?